On Air Now

 The New Brunswick Youth Orchestra used their musical talent to hilariously debunk the “stereotypical” car advert.

-An orchestra of young musicians have published a masterful take-down of a car company, in response to its “tired” stereotyping of youth music-making.
+An orchestra of young musicians has published a masterful take-down of a car company, in response to its “tired” stereotyping of youth music-making.

 Last week, the musicians of the New Brunswick Youth Orchestra released a video titled ‘An INFINITY Of Young Talent’, which references ‘Infiniti’, the luxury division of the car company, Nissan.

-Infiniti released an advert earlier this month titled ‘Beautiful Mess’, which promoted their new car, the QX60.
+Infiniti released an advert in 2022 titled ‘Beautiful Mess’, which promoted their new car, the QX60.

 “Quiet the chaos in style,” reads the ad’s description; the ‘chaos’ refers to the young musicians depicted in the video.
 Watch said chaos below...